 In order to properly understand what the future of testing holds, it is important to look at a number of specific components and reiterate certain questions.

 Primarily, it is important to understand where software development ends and testing begins.
-In fact, it is not necessarily the QA engineers role that should be place under the microscope but instead – the entire software development team.
+In fact, it is not necessarily the QA engineer’s role that should be placed under the microscope but instead – the entire software development team.
 It is not a surprise however, that many testers are extremely nervous when it comes to employment due to the fact that their skillsets do not necessarily include coding and scripting.
 And this anxiety stems with reason – many software companies have eliminated testing as a whole.

 Is the answer here to turn all testers into programmers?
 This same question was asked to several expert developers and overall, their response was ‘absolutely not’.
 Instead, it is far time to look at the structure of the working development team and creating technical awareness for all.
 Testers are needed in their primary role – testing software – and should not be required to develop ample skillsets or competences such as coding, as an effective team should already be compromised of programmers who are trained for such tasks.